 - 2 Tablespoons Lavender or Vanilla Extract

-- 3 Tablespoons Fresh Lavender Buds
+- 2 Tablespoons Dried Lavender Buds (6 Tablespoons Fresh)

 - Preheat oven to 350 degrees.
 Butter and flour bundt pan.

 - In a large bowl, whisk together the flour, sugar, and baking powder.
+Set aside.

 - Pour the batter into the prepared and bake in preheated oven for 50-60 minutes or until inserted toothpick comes out clean.